mseminatore/ann/README.md

 tensor_print | print out a tensor

 # ANN training and inference library

+The `ann` module provides functions for training and testing a neural network using several types of gradient descent and backpropagation methods.
+The `tensor` module provides the underlying math operations required.

+For performance, mini-batching is supported and can be configured in several ways.

+## Functions

 The following training and inference runtime functions are provided.